Tulsa International Airport: World War II

 The 138th Fighter Wing of the Air National Guard was organized at the Tulsa Airport in 1940 as the 125th Observation Squadron, then renamed when it deployed overseas during World War II.
 It is still based at TUL.

 On January 4, 1941, the War Department announced that Tulsa would be the site of a $15 million plant.
 The Federal Government built Air Force Plant No. 3 on the east side of the airport.
 The plant was operated by Douglas Aircraft Corporation to manufacture, assemble and modify bombers for the USAAF from 1942 to 1945; production was suspended when World War II ended.
-The plant was reactivated in 1950 to produce the Boeing B-47 Stratojet and later the Douglas B-66 Destroyer.
-In 1960 McDonnell Douglas, the successor to Douglas Aircraft Corporation, continued to use the facility for aircraft maintenance.
-Rockwell International leased part of the plant to manufacture aerospace products.
-McDonnell Douglas terminated its lease in 1996.
-Boeing bought Rockwell International's aerospace business in 1996, and took over much of the facility for aerospace manufacturing.

 Postwar

 In 1946 American Airlines acquired two former Air Force hangars to start a maintenance and engineering base at Tulsa Municipal Airport.
+In 1947, when transcontinental flights made at least one stop, American had nonstops from Tulsa to San Francisco and Los Angeles.

+Air Force Plant No. 3 was reactivated in 1950 to produce the Boeing B-47 Stratojet and later the Douglas B-66 Destroyer.

 The April 1957 OAG shows 20 weekday departures on American, 18 Braniff, 6 Continental, 6 Central and 4 TWA.
 American had a DC-7 nonstop to New York, but westward nonstops didn't get past Oklahoma City, Wichita and Dallas.

-(In 1947, when transcon flights made at least one stop, American had nonstops from Tulsa to San Francisco and Los Angeles.)
-In 1979 the airport was also served by Frontier Airlines, Scheduled Skyways and Texas International Airlines.
+In the late 1960s McDonnell Douglas, the successor to Douglas Aircraft Corporation, continued to use Air Force Plant No. 3 for aircraft maintenance.
+Rockwell International leased part of the plant to manufacture aerospace products.

 In 1967 the Tulsa Airports Improvement Trust (TAIT) was established as a public trust to build, operate, and maintain airport facilities for the city of Tulsa.
 TAIT has no authority to levy taxes and depends on airport revenues to repay airport-related debts.
 TAIT is independent of the city, but all board members are appointed by the Mayor of Tulsa and confirmed by the City Council.
 In October 1978 TAIT leased Tulsa International Airport and other city aviation facilities (other than police and fire heliports) to the city of Tulsa acting through the Tulsa Airport Authority (TAA), which agreed to disburse all airport-related income to TAIT.
+In 1979 the airport was also served by Frontier Airlines, Scheduled Skyways and Texas International Airlines.
 In July 1989, a lease amendment gave daily airport operation and maintenance responsibility to the TAA.

+McDonnell Douglas terminated its lease of Air Force Plant No. 3 in 1996.
+Boeing bought Rockwell International's aerospace business in 1996, and took over much of the facility for aerospace manufacturing.